 Overview of the Criminal Case Process in California Courts

 Thus, we are providing a general overview of all the primary stages of a criminal case.
-The criminal justice system in the state of California has numerous complex rules and procedures.
+The criminal justice system in California has numerous complex rules and procedures.

 Law enforcement officers will make an arrest on probable cause that you committed a crime.
 There is a common misconception that police officers or victims of a crime can file criminal charges against you, but they simply don't possess the authority.

-Retaining a criminal defense lawyer early in the process is often a huge advantage and will increase the chances at the best possible outcome on the case.
-Our criminal lawyers will closely evaluate your situation in order to start planning a strategy for best possible defense.
+Retaining a criminal defense lawyer early in the process is often a huge advantage and will increase the chances of the best possible outcome on the case.
+Our criminal lawyers will closely evaluate your situation to start planning a strategy for the best possible defense.

 First Report and Criminal Investigation

-After a crime has been reported to a law enforcement agency, police officers or sheriff's deputies will respond to the scene.
-Depending on the type of crime being reported, such as serious violent crimes like murder, a detective will normally be assigned to the case to conduct an investigation before anyone is arrested.
+After a crime is reported to a law enforcement agency, police officers or sheriff's deputies respond to the scene.
+Depending on the type of crime being reported, such as serious violent crimes like murder, a detective is normally assigned to investigate before anyone is arrested.

-Also, in criminal cases where no initial arrest was made, or a suspect bailed out of jail, a detective will be assigned to the case to for a formal investigation.
+Also, in criminal cases where no initial arrest was made or a suspect was bailed out of jail, a detective will be assigned to the case for a formal investigation.

 Formal Filing of the Complaint